Birmingham Sparkbrook and Small Heath (UK Parliament constituency)

-History

 Boundaries

 The City of Birmingham wards of Fox Hollies, Small Heath, Sparkbrook, and Sparkhill.

 This was an inner-city residential seat in the south-east of Birmingham, noted for its large immigrant population.

 In the first half of the 20th century, it was home to many Irish families.
 In more recent times it is populated by people of Asian origin, who now account for some 50% of residents—the highest proportion of any seat in the country.
 The majority of ethnic minorities in this area are of Pakistani and British Pakistani origin.

 By 2010, unemployment was high, at well over 10%.
 There are hardly any white collar workers in the seat and it has the third highest proportion of only partly skilled workers in the country.

 However, it is a major site for urban regeneration and some £35m is to be invested in local redevelopment initiatives over the next five years.

-The constituency was historically a safe seat Labour, but in 2005 their incumbent MP Roger Godsiff saw his majority slashed to just over 3,000 following a strong challenge from RESPECT.
+The constituency was historically a safe seat for Labour, but in 2005 their incumbent MP Roger Godsiff saw his majority slashed to just over 3,000 following a strong challenge from RESPECT.
 Labour also lost many local council seats in the constituency, primarily to the Liberal Democrats but also to the now-defunct People's Justice Party and later to RESPECT's Salma Yaqoob in the Sparkbrook ward.